 The subject of public debt remains a topic of great interest today, as much as it has been, even in the past.
 In almost every economy globally, whether developed or developing, authorities are in a race to control rising fiscal deficits, with most resorting to public borrowing to plug the fiscal gaps.
 This in turn has seen public debt levels of many countries rising to worrying levels leading to calls for governments' action to reduce public debt (Aybarç, 2019).
-However, the question of how financing via public-borrowings influence a country's economic growth remains hotly contested among economic policy makers (Lee & Ng, 2015).
-Those who support massive government expenditure via deficits-spending1financed through government borrowing, domestically or externally, cite their huge benefits1economically.
-However, those opposed point to the serious problems that excessive public debts may have on the economy (Woo & Kumar, 2015).
+However, the question of how financing via public borrowing influences a country's economic growth remains hotly contested among economic policymakers (Lee & Ng, 2015).
+Those who support massive government expenditure via deficits-spending financed through government borrowing, domestically or externally, cite their huge benefits economically.
+However, that opposition points to the serious problems that excessive public debts may have on the economy (Woo & Kumar, 2015).

-The amounts of publicly borrowed funds constitute a significant part of modern day's governments' funding.
-Public debt portfoliolis a mix of financing resources that are often complicated and if not properly managed can put into jeopardy a country's financial-wellbeing and its resource-base (Ndieupa, 2018).
-Public authorities have a responsibility of ensuring that the country's public debts level and how it expands remains within manageable levels and that its associated repayment conditions can be met within a country's affordable means (Ahlborn & Schweickert, 2018).
-A country has to ensure that it has sound strategies of controlling its debts levels.
-Sound public debt policies and measures can assist public-authorities keep an eve on their economies' exposure to a wide range of financial risks (Égert, 2015).
-As observed by Fincke and Greiner (2015), most of the financial-related problems faced by nations and that have arisen in the course of history have been occasioned by poorly managed public1debts especially with respect to the costs of the loans and inappropriate maturing durations as well as holding huge inadequately funded contingent liabilities.
-It's therefore argued that for nations to reduce their susceptibility to the dangers of excessive public1debts holdings including disrupting the growth of the private sector, public authorities must exercise prudence in managing the public debts levels through instituting necessary policies and strategies that keep the public's debt-level at manageable levels (Chudik et al., 2017).
-Given the increasing growing concern on Kenya's public debt levels and a stagnating economy, and in light of the mixed findings on the public debt and economic growth nexus, the current research sought to offer insights on how Kenya's national public ldebt affects the country's economic lgrowth.
-It is hoped that the findings of this study informs review of existing national fiscal policies.
+The amounts of publicly borrowed funds constitute a significant of modern-day governments' funding.
+Public debt portfolio1 is a mix of financing resources that are often complicated and if not properly managed can put into jeopardy a country's financial-wellbeing and resource base (Ndieupa, 2018).
+Public authorities have a responsibility of ensuring that the country's public debt level and how it expands remain within manageable levels and that its associated repayment conditions can be met within a country's affordable means (Ahlborn & Schweickert, 2018).
+A country has to ensure that it has sound strategies of controlling its debt levels.
+Sound public debt policies and measures can assist public authorities to keep an eye on their economies' exposure to a wide range of financial risks (Égert, 2015).

+As observed by Fincke and Greiner (2015), most of the financial-related problems faced by nations and that have arisen in the course of history have been occasioned by poorly managed public1debts, especially with respect to the costs of the loans and inappropriate maturing durations as well as holding huge inadequately funded contingent liabilities.
+It's therefore argued that for nations to reduce their susceptibility to the dangers of excessive public1debts holdings including disrupting the growth of the private sector, public authorities must exercise prudence in managing the public debts levels by instituting necessary policies and strategies that keep the public's debt-level at manageable levels (Chudik et al., 2017).
+Given the increasing growing concern on Kenya's public debt levels and a stagnating economy, and in light of the mixed findings on the public debt and economic growth nexus, the current research sought to offer insights into how Kenya's international public1debt affects the country's economic1growth.
+It is hoped that the findings of this study inform the review of existing national fiscal policies.